gravity-ui/markdown-editor/docs/how-to-add-preview.md

 ### Add a Preview component

-You can create own component or use the component `YfmStaticView` that [provides the editor bundle](https://github.com/gravity-ui/markdown-editor/blob/main/src/view/components/YfmHtml/YfmStaticView.tsx)
+You can create your own component or use the component `YfmStaticView` that [provides the editor bundle](https://github.com/gravity-ui/markdown-editor/blob/main/src/view/components/YfmHtml/YfmStaticView.tsx)

 ### Add a handler for re-renders